thiagomf/Estudos/README.md

 **FILE-PRIVATE**: Limits the use of an entity to its defining source file.
 Entities marked as 'file-private'can only be accessed from the same Swift source file where they're defined.

 **PRIVATE**: The most restrictive access level.
-Entities marked as private are accessible only within the
+Entities marked as private are accessible only within the enclosing declaration and aren't avaliable outside that scope.

 ```
 open class MyOpenClass {